mkulk2025/bank_marketing_campaign/README.md

-# Bank Marketing Campaign : Assignment
+# Bank Marketing Campaign
-< Note: A doc Readme file is added since the formatting and the graphs seems to be lost on this doc>

-Objective:
+# Objective:
 The objective is to determine if a client will subscribe to a long-term bank deposit product, leveraging insights from our telemarketing efforts
-Dataset used is from the UCI Machine Learning repository link  ( bank-additional-full.csv)
+Dataset used is from the UCI Machine Learning repository [Link text]((https://archive.ics.uci.edu/ml/datasets/bank+marketing))  ( bank-additional-full.csv)

-Business Understanding
+# Business Understanding
 Companies promote products and services primarily through two approaches: mass campaigns aimed at the general public, or directed marketing that targets specific contacts.
 The data for this analysis comes from a Portuguese bank's directed marketing campaigns, managed by their internal contact center

-Data Understanding
+# Data Understanding
 Our dataset comprises 79,354 contacts from 17 phone campaigns conducted between May 2008 and November 2010.
 During these campaigns, clients were offered an attractive long-term deposit with favorable interest rates.
 For each contact, numerous attributes were recorded, along with whether the offer resulted in a subscription (our target variable).
 Overall, the campaigns achieved a success rate of 8%, with 6,499 successful subscriptions
 Data Preparation
 Following is the data set info at high level.